moliqian/BananaRipenessDetector/README.md

 ### About
 Open-ended project designed for CIS4720.
 Web application which detects and computes the ripeness of a banana.
-React.js used for the frontend and Python 3 used for the backend (image processing algorithm, file operations...)
+React.js used for the frontend and Python 3 used for the backend (image processing algorithm, file operations...).

 ### Running the webserver